 You know you have a winner when you find a source in all three categories.

-It means the source has done well over a period of 12 months (stale), is getting constant support by users (trending), and have proven themselves worthy of your attention in the near past (stable).
+It means the source has done well over a period of 12 months (stale), is getting consistent support by users (trending), and have proven themselves worthy of your attention in the near past (stable).